malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 small distances between their liquid and crystal configurations, meaning there are no interactions with neighbouring particles.
-Through not having a dependence on a process with an activation energy the Turnbull theory describes growth far faster than the Wilson--Frenkel theory, particularly below the melting point.
+Through not having a dependence on a process with an activation energy the Turnbull theory describes growth below the melting point faster than that of the Wilson--Frenkel theory,

 ![Plot of the Wilson--Frekel model of crystal growth (solid line) and the Turnbull theory (dashed